KleinGeard/PDF-Text-Extractor/README.md

 # PDF-Text-Extractor

-This is a program made to convert directories of .pdf files into .txt.
+This is a program made to convert directories of pdf files into txt.

 it uses Apache PDFBox 2.0.0 which you can download here: https://pdfbox.apache.org/download.cgi